You Have Questions? We Have Answers!

 You can chose to pick up a mooring ball at a destination of your choice, anchor in a harbor or even visit ports to find docks and yacht clubs like Scrub Island.

-It's a tropical paradise complete with an ideal tropical climate complete with tradewinds and plenty of sunshine.
+The BVI and Bahamas are tropical paradise complete with an ideal tropical climate complete with tradewinds and plenty of sunshine.
 Daytime temperatures average 79 – 85 degrees, and nighttime temperatures are typically 75 – 80 degrees.
 There can be some quick local rain showers, but they usually last no more than 30 minutes.
 Overall, think of it as, well, outstanding.
-See here for more details.
+See here for more details about the BVI.

 They are ideal!
 Winds average 10 – 20 knots providing exciting sailing conditions and cool night ventilation.